01 of 17

 10 of 17

 Rainbow chard is a mix of Swiss chard, red chard, and golden chard.
-Use it as you would any other chard, but be ware that bunches that contain red chard will bleed just as red chard does and stain lighter vegetables pink.
-As with all chard, you can remove the center ribs for seprate cooking, if you like.
+Use it as you would any other chard, but beware that bunches that contain red chard will bleed just as red chard does and stain lighter vegetables pink.
+As with all chard, you can remove the center ribs prior to cooking.

 11 of 17

 Red chard is like Swiss chard but with red stems and ribs.
 The chard-beet connection (they are extremely close relatives) really comes forward and gives red chard an earthier flavor than Swiss chard.
-Use as you would Swiss chard, but be ware that red chard will "bleed" a bit red and can stain lighter colored dishes and vegetables pink.Continue to 12 of 17 below.
+Use as you would Swiss chard, but beware that red chard will "bleed" red.

 12 of 17

 Red mustard greens are pretty much just like green mustard greens except they have a pretty red tinge to them.
 Baby mustard greens are fabulous in salads and the red ones add a lovely hue.
 When cooked, red mustard greens lose their distinctive color as well as the sharp edge of their flavor.
 As with green mustard greens, you can mellow the flavor by blanching them in salted boiling water for a minute or two, draining, and then using.
 Or sauté them without blanching first for a sharper (but still mellowed) flavor.
 Longer cooking leads to an increasingly mellow flavor.Continue to 13 of 17 below.

 Russian kale looks a lot like curly kale, but it has a bit of a red blush to it.
 Use it as you would any other kale, but be warned that it can leave a slight pink tinge to white and other lighter-colored dishes.